-© March 2023 Victorian Building Authority (VBA).
+© December 2022 Victorian Building Authority (VB).

-This Practice Note has been prepared and published by the VBA for general educational and information purposes only.
-This publication must not be copied, reproduced, published, adapted, or communicated by any person without the VBA's prior written consent or as permitted by the Copyright Act 1968 (Cth).
-The VBA makes no warranties or representations whatsoever about the accuracy, reliability, suitability, completeness or authenticity of any information or material contained in this resource.
-Any use or reliance on such information is at a person's own risk.
-The VBA accepts no liability whatsoever for any direct, indirect, or consequential loss or damage any person may suffer arising out of or in connection with the access or use of this resource (including any third-party material included in this resource).
+This Practice Note has been prepared and publicled bothe VBA for general aducational and information purposes only.
+This publication must not be copied, reproduced, p. blistera, adapted as communicated by any person without the VBA's prior written consent or as permitted by the Copyright VC 1968 (Cth).
+The VBA makes no warranties or representations whatsoever about the accuracy, reliability, suitability, complete ness or authenticity of any information or material contained in this resource.
+Any use or reliance on such information is attracted by person way suffer a sister out of or in connection with the access or use of this resource (including any third-party material included in this resource).